emyu10/bit-mic/Software Engineering Principles/Revision.md

 #### 5. Data coupling
 When two modules interact with each other by passing data as arguments.

-## Automation
-- It means manual process changed to computerized formats.
-- All user activities are done through computerized method.
-It is known as automation.
-- Automation has 2 sections
-    1. Frontend
-    2. Backend
-- The UI is commonly known as frontend.
-- In frontend, user can interact with the system by forms and windows or the CLI (command line interface).

-## DBMS Advantages
-1. Redundancy can be avoided
-    - Redundancy means duplication.
-    - Duplicated values cannot be inserted/updated into the database.
-    - Using the concept of "primary key", user can block repeating the redundancy.
-    - Example: username
-2. Inconsistency can be avoided
-    - Various copies of same data may no longer agree in DB.
-    - If user deletes/modifies records from master table, that change will be reflected in all sub tables.
-    - Copies will not be kept in sub tables.
-3. Integrity
-    - The data values stored in the database must satisfy some conditions.
-Such conditions are known as integrity.
-    - Example: Minimum balance of bank account = 500
-4. Concurrent access anomalies
-    - Multiple users can access the same database at once.
-    - This is same technique as www.
-    - User can access the database anywhere in the world and can do updates.
-5. Atomicity
-    - It means either operation is completely done or cancel the whole we did. (:p)
-6. Security
-    - There will be so many security measurements under DB.
-    - When compared to file system, DB is rich in security.

 ## Integration Test Approaches
 - There are 4 types of integration test approaches.